 Our Board of Directors has three standing committees: an audit committee; a compensation committee; and a nominating and compensation committee.
 Each of our audit committee, our compensation committee and our nominating and corporate governance committee are composed solely of independent directors.
 Each committee operates under a charter that is approved by our board and has the composition and responsibilities described below.
-The committee assignments set forth below were in effect as of December 31, 2021.
+The committee assignments set forth below were in effect as of December 31, 2022.
+Effective as of February 4, 2023, Dr. Sharmila Makhija resigned from the Company's Board of Directors, member of the Audit Committee and the Nominating and Corporate Governance Committee of the board and the chair of the Compensation Committee.
+On February 7, 2023, the board appointed Karen M. Rogge as a new member of the board and as a member of the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee of the board, with such appointment to be effective immediately.
+Ms. Rogge fills the vacancy created by the resignation of Dr. Makhija.